-For the list of parts you see here, that’s quite the deal compared to, say, HP’s 15-inch hybrid, the HP Spectre x360 15.
-Although, it only offers half as much RAM to start, it’s competitive otherwise with Nvidia GTX 940MX graphics driving a far sharper UHD 4K touchscreen for $1,279 (about £1,004, AU$1,684).
-To wit, it includes an HP Active Pen stylus, though its version isn’t built into the laptop’s frame and requires a AAAA battery.
+That’s quite a deal compared to, say, the HP Spectre x360 15.
+However, it only offers half as much RAM to start, but it’s still competitive with Nvidia GTX 940MX graphics driving a sharper 4K touchscreen for $1,279 (about £1,000, AU$1,680).
+But, it does include the HP Active Pen, though it isn’t built into the Spectre’s frame and requires a AAAA battery.

 Meanwhile, the 15-inch MacBook Pro costs nearly twice as much at $2,399 (£2,349, AU$3,499) for a sharper-still screen, the 2,880 x 1,800 Retina display backed by slightly stronger Radeon Pro 555 graphics.
 Notably, the Notebook 9 Pro’s 16GB DDR4 memory is a step above the MacBook Pro’s 16GB of DDR3 memory.
 Plus, facial login and a touchscreen on the Samsung hybrid are stand-ins for Apple’s Touch ID and the Touch Bar, respectively.

-For the function and form that the Notebook 9 Pro achieves with smart, economic choice in components, we’d say it’s a far better deal than the Apple laptop for the general consumer, and butts heads rather closely with HP’s device.
+For all the utility and quality-of-life improvements that the Samsung Notebook 9 Pro brings to the table with its smart array of components, it’s a much better deal than the MacBook Pro for most users, and butts heads rather closely with the HP Spectre x360.

-The Notebook 9 Pro builds upon Samsung’s new approach to laptop design that’s a bit more uniform and closer to how it builds its phones.
-The result is more curvature than ever in the lid and keyboard deck, an outward silver sheen bedecked by a carbon-colored metal on the interior.
+The Samsung Notebook 9 Pro builds upon the tech behemoth’s modern laptop design in a way that’s more uniform and closer to how it constructs smartphones.
+This results in a curvier laptop than ever, in both the lid and keyboard deck, with an outward silver sheen bedecked by a carbon-colored metal on the interior.